Turkey says Syria attack plans complete, Trump delivers threat

 Ties between Ankara and Washington have long been tense over a range of issues including Syria policy and Turkey’s purchase of a Russian missile defense system.

-Additional reporting by Tuvan Gumrukcu in Ankara, Rodi Said in Qamishli, Syria and Mert Ozkan in Akcakale, Turkey; Writing by Daren Butler; Editing by Dominic Evans
+Additional reporting by Tuvan Gumrukcu in Ankara, Rodi Said in Qamishli, Syria, Mert Ozkan in Akcakale, Turkey and Babak Dehghanpisheh in Geneva; Writing by Daren Butler; Editing by Dominic Evans, William Maclean